Rapid Reviews Infectious Diseases

 - Inclusion of author response

 - Complete paper

 - Editor or service

 We are prototyping a new type of peer curation network consisting of graduate students and field specialists.
 This cohort identifies relevant pre-print content for peer review, assisted by a new Natural Language Processing tool developed by COVIDScholar, an initiative of UC Berkeley and Lawrence Berkeley National Lab.

-Read more about Rapid Reviews COVID-19.
+Read more about RR\ID.